 Furthermore, phobias fall into two categories: specific and complex.
 Specific phobias are more simplistic, oriented around one individual thing.
 Typical examples of these are animal phobias (such as arachnophobia- the fear of spiders), environmental phobias (like claustrophobia - the fear of enclosed spaces), bodily phobias (like haemophobia - fear of blood- or emetophobia - fear of vomit), and phobias related to sexual performance.

 Complex phobias are more disabling than specific phobias and ordinarily stem from fears of more deep-rooted problems.
 Commonly given examples of complex phobias are agoraphobia (a fear of situations where escape may be difficult), and social phobia (a long-lasting fear of social situations).

 What causes phobias?

 An arachnophobe may have developed their phobia due to experiencing the loss of a family member to a venomous spider, for example.
 They may manifest themselves as learned responses, developed in early age from the behaviours or expectations of close family members.
-A child with arachnophobic parents often develop arachnophobia themselves.
-Genetic factors also play a role in the developments of phobias.
-Genetics research suggests that genetic factors lead to the development of more anxious temperaments in people, meaning it is easier for phobias to take root.
+A child with arachnophobic parents often develops arachnophobia themselves.
+Genetic factors also play a role in the development of phobias.
+Genetic research suggests that genetic factors lead to the development of more anxious temperaments in people, meaning it is easier for phobias to take root.